dvlpr1996/express-ts-contact-management-system-api/readme.md

 The Express TS Contact Management System API is a robust and scalable RESTful API built using Express.js and TypeScript.
 Designed to efficiently manage contacts, this application utilizes MongoDB as a NoSQL database and Mongoose as an Object Data Modeling (ODM) library.
 For authentication, Passport.js is employed, providing secure and flexible authentication strategies.

+## features

+- implement JWT authentication with passport-jwt-cookiecombo (access token with cookie)

 ## Routes

 (Provide details about the API routes here)